VisTrails/VisTrails/doc/usersguide/controlflow.rst

 To better show how to use the ``Map`` module, let's use a workflow as an example.
 Inside the "examples" directory of the |vistrails|
-distribution, open the "triangle_area.vt" vistrail.
+distribution, open the :vtl:`triangle_area.vt` vistrail.
 Now, select the "Surface Area" version.
 This version basically calculates the area of a given isosurface.
 We are going to modify this version, in order to calculate the areas of the isosurface given by contour values in a list.